A canonical rate-independent model of geometrically linear isotropic gradient plasticity with isotropic hardening and plastic spin accounting for the Burgers vector: The complete mathematical formulation in the case

 \subsection{Existence result for the weak formulation}

 To prove the existence result for the weak formulation (\ref{weak-form-iso}), we closely follow the abstract machinery developed by Han and Reddy in \cite{Han-ReddyBook} for mathematical problems in geometrically linear classical plasticity and used for instance in \cite{DEMR1, REM, NCA, EBONEFF, ENR2015} for models of gradient plasticity.
-To this aim, (\ref{weak-form-iso}) is written as the variational inequality of the second kind: find $w=(u,\PL,\gamma_p,\omega_p)\in \SFH^1(0,T;Z)$ such that $w(0)=0$, $\dot{w}(t)\in W$ for a.e. $t\in[0,T]$ and where $Z$ is a suitable Hilbert space and $W$ is some closed, convex subset of $Z$ to be constructed later, for $w=(u,\PL,\gamma_p,\omega_p)$ and $z=(v,q,\eta,\beta)$ in $\SFZ$.\\ The Hilbert space $\SFZ$ and the closed convex subset $\SFW$ are constructed in such a way that the functionals $\ba$, $j_0$ and $\ell$ satisfy the assumptions in the abstract result in \cite[Theorem 7.3]{Han-ReddyBook}.
-The key issue here is the coercivity of the bilinear form $\ba$ on the set $\SFW$.
+Precisely, we will need the following theorem. \begin{theorem} {\rm{\bf(\cite[Theorem 6.19]{Han-ReddyBook})}}\\ Let $\SFZ$ be a Hilbert space and let $\SFW$ be a nonempty closed convex cone of $\SFZ$.
+Consider the following problem: find $w\in\SFH^1([0,T]; \SFZ)$ with $w(0)=0$ such that for almost every $t\in[0,T]$, $\dot{w}(t)\in\SFW$ and

+Assume that the following hold:\begin{itemize}\item[1.] the bilinear form $\ba$ is symmetric, continuous on $\SFZ$ and coercive on $\SFW$, i.e., there exist $C>0$ and $\alpha>0$ such that